andrebiegel/andrebiegel.github.io/_posts/2021-11-01-microservice.md

 * organisational challenges:  regarding the creating the team structure,transfering service-ownership
 * cultural challenges: empowering the teams to live their new autonomy ("With great power comes great responsibility" ), transfering service-ownership

-In the next part of my MSA series, i will try answer the question regarding when an MSA is good choice.
+In the next part of my MSA series, I will try to answer the question regarding when an MSA is a good choice.

-Is anything left open ?
+Is anything left open?
 Just twitter me and we will find a solution .. @BiegelAndre #msapart1